About St. Paul

 We are a member of the Texas-Louisiana Gulf Coast Synod, a group of 126 Lutheran congregations in Houston, New Orleans, and surrounding areas of the Gulf coast, working together to train and call pastors, send missionaries, respond to disasters, help congregations in conflict, provide for campus ministries, and much more.

-Through our outreach and evangelism programs, we provide assistance to Greater Baton Rouge Food Bank, Interfaith Federal of Baton Rouge, ELCA World Hunger, Lutheran Campus Ministries at LSU, Christmas gifts for needy children, Capitol Elementary through free will offerings and Volunteers in Public Schools program, and the Central African Republic through assistance in funding education programs and the construction of spring boxes for water purification.
+Through our outreach and evangelism programs, we provide assistance to Greater Baton Rouge Food Bank, Interfaith Federation of Greater Baton Rouge, ELCA World Hunger, Salvation Army Angel Tree, Capitol Elementary, and the Central African Republic through assistance in funding education programs and the construction of spring boxes for water purification.

 History of St. Paul